croberts27/goblin-runner/README.md

 ## Description

-Goblin Runner is a 2D platformer game built using Pygame in Python.
+Goblin Runner is a 2D side scrolling platformer game built using Pygame in Python.

 ## License